 Your Class, Your Style

-It seems that at the beginning of every year, the one thing that many teachers look forward to is decorating their room.
-Many feel that since they spend so much time there, it needs to be a place of comfort for them as well as their students Click To Tweet.
+It seems that at the beginning of every year, the one thing that many teachers look forward to is decorating their room. .
 In my room, I have my shelves filled with photos from musicals or plays that my students put on, group pictures, awards from debate tournaments and such.
 It makes me feel wonderful to have photos of my own kids on my computer desk and little Christmas gifts students have given me over the years on my walls and shelves.
 Your room is just as much about learning as it is about being your “home away from home.”
 It is your room, and you spend a lot of time there, making it your own is important to your mental health as well.
 Making a room too comfortable, can however detract from it’s purpose, which is to work towards and achieve goals.
 Find the happy medium in making it your world and theirs; make it comfortable, but not too comfortable.